Yes, it’s an old joke – but it got your attention.

 Read the full article here.
 Let us know what works for you, using the Comments button…

 We meet every Wednesday for a 6:30pm start at the Helsby Community Sports Club.
-We’re now on the summer program of mainly offroad runs — don’t be intimidated, nothing too hard and we have folk of all paces out.
+We’re now on the winter program of mainly road runs (plus headtorch hill option, depending who turns up) — don’t be intimidated, nothing too hard and we have folk of all paces out.
 Getting started: give it a go.
 Come and say hello, make yourself known.
 Something like “Hello I’m new, I’d like to go for a run” should do the trick.
 More…